zwily/homebridge-wireless-sensor-tag/README.md

  * name - Up to you.
  * username - Your wirelesstags.net username
  * password - Your wirelesstags.net password
+ * queryFrequency - The amount of time (in ms) between updates.
+Minimum value is 5000.
+ * motionSensors - A list of sensors that should be treated like motion sensors in addition to temperature/humidity.
+ * contactSensors - A list of sensors that should be treated like contact (open/close) sensors in addition to temperature/humidity.
+For the Pro ALS sensor, the "too bright" light state signifies "open" while "normal"/"too dark" signifies "closed"; for all other sensors, the "opened" and "closed" event states are used.

 # To do
 * Re-add support for ignored tags and query frequency